practicaldsc/practicaldsc.github.io/next.md

 **Will Practical Data Science be offered in Fall 2025 or in the future?**

-Practical Data Science will not be offered in Fall 2025, and we are not currently planning on offering it in Winter 2026, as Suraj will be designing a different new course (details TBD).
+Practical Data Science will not be offered in Fall 2025, and we are not currently planning on offering it in Winter 2026, as Suraj will be designing [a different new course](https://rampure.org/math-for-ML).
 That said, we do plan on bringing it back in future semesters!